visheshd/visheshd.github.io/_posts/2023-10-10-b2b-saas-onboarding.md

 ---
 layout: post
-title: Are you making one of these three mistakes while onboarding customers as a B2B SaaS?
+title: Are you making one of these three mistakes while onboarding enterprise customers as a B2B SaaS?
 type: post
 published: true
 excerpt: "It doesn't have to be like a high-stakes poker game.